oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 registry as defined in [@!RFC7519], as well as public and private claims.

-Note: This specification does not utilize [@W3C.VCDM].
+Note: This specification does not utilize the W3C's Verifiable Credentials Data Model v1.0, v1.1, or v2.0.

 ## Requirements Notation and Conventions